What are A levels?

 How many subjects can you take in a year?

-This depends on the individual student, but in our opinion it would be unwise to take more than 4 AS subjects per year or more than 8 IGCSE subjects per year
+This depends on the individual student, but in our opinion, it would be unwise to take more than 4 AS subjects per year or more than 8 International GCSE subjects per year